 Adding ladybugs and other beneficial insects can be a very effective natural prevention, as they will attack the eggs.
 This technique works best when there aren’t very many tomato hornworms.
 If the infestation is significant, use one of our safe, natural products to get rid of unwanted pests and to maintain control.

-To learn more about DIY pest solutions, visit any of our five Bug & Weed Mart locations and speak to one of our in-house experts.
+To learn more about DIY pest solutions, visit any of our six Bug & Weed Mart locations and speak to one of our in-house experts.